plausible/docs/docs/ecommerce-revenue-tracking.md

 <button class="plausible-event-name=Purchase plausible-revenue-amount=10.29 plausible-revenue-currency=EUR"></button>
 ```

-:::note
+:::tip Using the CSS class name approach for custom events?
-If you're using the CSS class name approach for custom events, you'll need to change the file name in the `src` attribute of your Plausible snippet to `script.revenue.tagged-events.js`.
+You should change the file name in the `src` attribute of your Plausible snippet to `script.revenue.tagged-events.js`
 :::

 Or [the JavaScript function approach](custom-event-goals.md#trigger-custom-events-manually-with-a-javascript-function):